micro-os-plus/micro-test-plus-xpack/README.md

 ```

 When such comparators are used, failed checks also display the
-actual values used during the test, for example:
+actual values used during the test; for example:

 ```console
   Check failed comparisons